redbeam.comhs-fshubfsRedBeam_Logo-1

 Purpose

 Current assets primarily serve to support daily operational needs and ensure a business can meet its short-term financial obligations.
-They provide the liquidity needed to cover expenses such as payroll, utilities, and inventory purchases
+They provide the liquidity needed to cover expenses such as payroll, utilities, and inventory purchases.

 Depreciation